 We meet with all of our patients prior to their arrival in the operating room.
 We thoroughly review your medical history, allergies, surgical plan, and the plan for the treatment of your postoperative pain.
 We will then obtain a formal signed consent for the planned anesthetic.

-Every patient has an individualized recovery plan developed for them.
-This is determined by your health, operation, age and medical conditions.
+Every patient has an individualized recovery plan.
+Yours will be developed by our specialists considering your health, operation, age and medical conditions.
 As anesthesiologists, we will be involved in your care and treating your pain if you have an epidural catheter.
 The Acute Pain Team will see you every morning that you have an epidural in place.
 They will ensure your comfort and your smooth transition to home medications.